rohitDurbha/CS261A_Paper1_RohitDurbha/README.md

   Main analysis and report documents, including references and any supplementary materials.

 - `.gitignore`
-  Specifies files and folders excluded from version control.
+  Specifies files and folders excluded from version control (.DS_store).

 - Other scripts or notebooks as needed for the analysis.